AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 ====================

  - Which semantics should we use for binders?
-If we consider them as renamings, it would be possible to update the underlaying structure through a binder.
+If we consider them as renamings, it would be possible to update the underlying structure through a binder.
    However, it would no longer be possible to bind parts of an object which might be erased (components of a variant part of a record with mutable discriminants in particular).
 We could possibly have both with a different